kgateway-dev/kgateway/docs/content/gloo_integrations/service_mesh/gloo_istio_mtls.md

 For more information on [Istio's identity provisioning through SDS](https://istio.io/docs/tasks/security/auth-sds/) take a look at the [Istio documentation](https://istio.io/docs/tasks/security/auth-sds/).

-Just like in the previous section, we need Istio installed with SDS enabled, and the bookinfo example deployed.
+Note that we need Istio installed with SDS enabled, and the bookinfo example deployed.
 To install Istio with SDS you can [review their installation steps](https://istio.io/docs/tasks/security/auth-sds/).
 To install the bookinfo application, refer to the previous section.

 ### Configure Gloo